CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 ^#^^#^^#^ Loading subsets of the data

 You can load only a subset of the data into the program at a time.
-Generally I would recommend loading the full data and then [discarding](data-manipulation.html#keep-drop) the extraneous information.
+Generally I would recommend loading the full data and then [discarding][discarding data] the extraneous information.
 However, if your data is very large, it might be handy to only load in some of it rather than the entire thing.
-As this is a lesser-used option we won't go into too much detail, but as an example, if I wanted to load only the variables named "bp", "heartrate" and "date" from the data set "patientdata", restricted to male patients, I might use something like
+As this is a lesser-used option we won't go into too much detail, but as an example, if I wanted to load only the variables named "bp", "heartrate" and
+"date" from the data set "patientdata", restricted to male patients, I might use something like

 ```
 use bp heartrate date if gender == "male" using patientdata